top of page

 Poetry

-Classic Chinese Poetry is one of the most brilliant literature styles, which carries exceptional historical, cultural, and artistic values.
+Classic Chinese Poetry is one of the most brilliant literary styles, with exceptional historical, cultural, and artistic values.

 In Classic of Poetry or Shijing, the earliest Chinese poetry anthology compiled by Confucius (551 BC — 479 BC), hundreds of folk songs, noble songs, and imperial sacrificial songs from around the 11th Century BC — 6th Century BC are included, which preserves and presents different social aspects of that ancient era.